 How is SAD diagnosed?

-more than usual.
-A close relative-a parent, brother, or sister-has
+- A close relative-a parent, brother, or sister-has had SAD.

 Experts think light therapy works by resetting your biological clock.
 It helps most people who have SAD, and it's easy to use.